Khashiev/Java1/README.md

 Files to turn-in |	TransactionsService.java, Program.java, etc.
 **All permissions from the previous exercise can be used**

 The business logic level of the application is located in service classes.
-Such classes contain basic algorithms of the system, automated processes, etc. These classes are usually designed based on the Facade pattern that can encapsulate behavior of several classes.
+Such classes contain basic system algorithms, automated processes, etc. These classes are usually designed according to the facade pattern, which can encapsulate the behavior of several classes.

-In this case, TransactionsService class must contain a field of UserList type for user interactions and provide the following functionality:
+In this case, the TransactionsService class must contain a UserList type field for user interaction and provide the following functionality
--	Adding a user
+- Add a user;
--	Retrieving a user's balance
+- Get a user's balance.

--	Performing a transfer transaction (user IDs and transfer amount are specified).
-In this case, two transactions of DEBIT/CREDIT types are created and added to recipient and sender.
-IDs of both transactions must be equal
+- Perform a transfer transaction (user IDs and transfer amount are specified).
+In this case, two transactions of type DEBIT/CREDIT are created and added to the receiver and sender.
+The IDs of both transactions must be the same;
--	Retrieving transfers of a specific user (an ARRAY of transfers is returned).
-Removing a transaction by ID for a specific user (transaction ID and user ID are specified)
+- Get transfers of a specific user (an ARRAY of transfers is returned).
+Remove a transaction by ID for a specific user (transaction ID and user ID are specified);
--	Check validity of transactions (returns an ARRAY of unpaired transactions).
+- Validate transactions (returns an ARRAY of unpaired transactions).

-In case of an attempt to make a transfer of the amount exceeding user's residual balance, IllegalTransactionException runtime exception must be thrown.
+In case of an attempt to transfer the amount exceeding the user's remaining balance, the IllegalTransactionException runtime exception must be thrown.

-An example of use of such classes shall be contained in Program file (creation, initialization, printing object content on a console).
+An example of using such classes is included in the program file (creation, initialization, printing object contents to a console).

 # Chapter IX
-### Exercise 05 – Menu
+### Exercise 05 — Menu

 Exercise 05: Menu||
 ---|---